Clear skies needed for the sunrise

-I don’t often ask for clear skies, but on this morning it’s exactly what I wanted in order to capture the sun rising over the mountains behind Lake Bled.
+I don’t often ask for clear skies, but on this morning it’s exactly what I wanted in order to capture the sun rising over the mountains behind Lake Bled from this viewpoint.
 So when the forecast showed virtually zero cloud on this particular morning, I headed off to Lake Bled for a second hike in complete darkness to Ojstrica viewpoint to try and capture this image.
 To see how hiking this trail looks in daylight check out my video here:

 I had been there two weeks before in a vain attempt to capture this, but that was sadly not to be.
 A drive though pouring rain and subsequently thick cloud and storms thwarted that attempt.
 I did, however, manage to another great shot of an entirely different kind.
 There was no sign of the sun, but moody clouds at dawn and a fortuitous crack in the clouds produced a great blue hour photo.